 LEDs, along with their younger brothers OLEDs, are the keys to illuminating the screens of everything that Steve Jobs has given the world with an ‘i’ in front of it; Macs, Phones, Pads, Pods and all their many competitors and comparable products.
 They are the main components of the huge screens that hang at festivals and the billboards that light up Times Square and Las Vegas, where large scale images are made from individual LEDs being used almost like pixels of a television.

-LEDs also have life saving qualities.
-On a car’s brake lights. when every second counts (or milliseconds to be more precise), the speed with which LEDs transmit the brake signal compared to that of filament bulbs (due to the filament lag to full brightness) can help to prevent accidents, as the time saved can equate to a substantial amount of stopping distance.
+LEDs also have life-saving qualities.
+On a car’s brake lights when every second counts (or milliseconds to be more precise), the speed with which LEDs transmit the brake signal compared to that of filament bulbs (due to the filament lag to full brightness) can help to prevent accidents, as the time saved can equate to a substantial amount of stopping distance.

 The various colour options and the LEDs ability to reproduce illumination similar to daylight (5500k) can also dramatically improve nighttime visibility.
 Audi offers a good insight into both of these features (just keep scrolling down).
-This is all done with reduced drain on engine efficiency, power and petrol consumption and of course don’t forget that as the LEDs will almost certainly last longer than your car, you won’t have the inconvenience of taking your car to bits to change them!
+This is all done with a reduced drain on engine efficiency, power and petrol consumption and of course don’t forget that as the LEDs will almost certainly last longer than your car, you won’t have the inconvenience of taking your car to bits to change them!

 You can see all these benefits mirrored in other aspects of transport from traffic lights to guiding lights down runways to signals on the railway, where the lack of servicing required is a substantial advantage.